flow-mn/flow/CONTRIBUTING.md

 NOTE: A quick discussion upfront can highlight any potential issues, streamline the merge process, and ensure you're on the right track to avoid rework.

-TIP: Look for issues with `ready` label to get contributing immediately
+TIP: Look for issues with `ready` label to get started without any friction

 1. Fork the repository
 2. Pick an issue.
 If the fix/feature you're gonna work doesn't have an issue,